FIWARE/credentials-config-service/README.md

             {
               "id": "credential-type",
-              "name": "Type of the credential to be requested", "purpose": "We do only accept offial documents for proofing the age.", "optional": false,
+              "name": "Type of the credential to be requested", "purpose": "We do only accept offical documents for proofing the age.", "optional": false,
               "path": [
                  "$.vct"